-TeamCity SSH Agent uses a native ssh agent from the OpenSSH included with Linux and Mac OS X, so the feature works out of the box for these OS's.
-For Windows, OpenSSH needs to be installed (e.g. as a part of CygWin, MinGW or a part of Git distribution for Windows).
+The TeamCity SSH agent uses a native SSH agent from the OpenSSH included with Linux and macOS, so the feature works out of the box for these OSs.
+For Windows, OpenSSH needs to be installed (for example, as a part of CygWin, MinGW or a part of Git distribution for Windows).

 The SSH agent must be added to

 For each TeamCity build agent, a separate SSH agent is started, so it is possible to use this feature if several build agents are installed on the same machine.

 The first time you connect to a remote host, the SSH client asks if you want to add a remote host's fingerprint to the known hosts database at